Independent Schools Queensland (ISQ) has a long and successful history of working to strengthen and expand schooling choice for Australian families.

 Australian Labor Party

-www.aec.gov.au - Australian Electoral Commission website has details of electorate boundaries and other useful information.
+Australian Electoral Commission Details electorate boundaries and other useful information

 Authorised by D. Robertson, Executive Director, Independent Schools Queensland, 96 Warren Street, Spring Hill, Queensland 4000.